Indian taxes keep Toyota focused on plant utilisation not expansion

-NEW DELHI, Sept 15 (Reuters) - Toyota Motor Corp said on Tuesday it will focus on fully utilising production capacity at its plants in India, after a report that it would halt expansion due to high taxes.
+NEW DELHI (Reuters) - Toyota Motor Corp said on Tuesday it will focus on fully utilising production capacity at its plants in India, after a report that it would halt expansion due to high taxes.

 Taxes on cars sold in India are as high as 28% and after additional levies can rise to up to 50% for some models.